 Mrs. Maria,

-Of course, all these souvenirs are ready to share with others – this is the principle of the GA.PA online gallery
+Of course, all these souvenirs are ready to be shared with others – this is the principle of the online gallery GA.PA

-Tomorrow we will try to xero these extraordinary weeklies from Siberia – where to deliver !?
-Or maybe someone will pick up at our office:
+Tomorrow we’ll try to Xerox these extraordinary weeklies from Siberia – where should we deliver them!?
+Or maybe someone can pick them up at our office:

-Greetings, and we would like to inform you that these online galleries have something to do with our friends – also ethnographers – e.g. Wojtek Dąbrowski from Australia, Marek Bogatka from Australia (a traveler, he was also associated with the Asia and Pacific Museum), etc.
+Greetings, and we would like to inform you that these online galleries have something in common with our friends – also ethnographers – e.g. Wojtek Dąbrowski from Australia, Marek Bogatek from Australia (a traveler, he was also associated with the Asia and

 www.narodowa.pl